-A diverse mix of lateral thinking, creative, and visual puzzles specifically mixed to stimulate your creative energies
+A diverse mix of lateral thinking, creative, and visual puzzles specifically mixed to stimulate your child’s creative energies

 .